Krishna2win/GemstonePricePrediction/README.md

 ## Usage

 After installation, you can run the Jupyter notebooks provided to explore the data, train models, and make predictions.
 The main notebook for the project is `Gemstone_Price_Prediction.ipynb`.

-To start the Jupyter notebook server, run:
-   ``bash
-   jupyter notebook
 Open the Gemstone_Price_Prediction.ipynb notebook and follow the instructions to run the cells.